BUGS BE GONE: FLEA AND TICK AFTERCARE

 Ticks are a little different as there are many species so they can be range in size and color.
 You can find them anywhere but more common areas include behind ears, on the neck and near their paws.
 You may find one or two, however, if not carefully examined ticks can lay eggs within a few weeks.

-At Ark Naturals, we believe in providing quality, all-natural products for your pets, so we wanted to share some all-natural remedies for fleas and ticks!
+At Ark Naturals, we believe in providing quality, all-natural products for your pets, so we wanted to share our suggestions for targeting fleas and ticks!

 If you find fleas: